Outdoor art: the best London art exhibitions in the open air

 The Line: East London Sculpture Walk

 East London’s reply to the New York High Line (organised by Mega Piper), The Line is London's first modern and contemporary art walk crammed full of outdoor art for the summer.
-Expect bold pieces and big names: Damien Hirst artwork is accompanied by giants of art world, from Martin Creed to Antony Gormley.
+Expect bold pieces and big names: a Damien Hirst artwork is accompanied by giants of the art world, from Martin Creed to Antony Gormley.

 A little further afield: Colour Space, Houghton Hall

 Damien Hirst’s Sensation at Houghton Hall.
 Photographs Damien Hirst and Science Ltd

 Stately home Houghton Hall is a Palladian haven exhibiting paintings by the likes of Rembrandt and Velázquez.
 Bur for the duration of the summer its grand rooms and expansive grounds are home to a new series of paintings by the master of contemporary art: Damien Hirst.
 Colour Space is a development of the much-in-demand Spot Paintings Hirst developed in the 80s and 90s.

 Also drawing the crowds are some of the artist’s most celebrated sculptures, installed around the 18th century house and its garden.
 The 33-foot statue Virgin Mother (2005 –2006) displaying a pregnant woman anatomically, both glorifying and humanizing the female figure, stands tall in the grounds.
 It's really quite the spectacle.
 But so are the herds of white deer that inhabit the expanse of parkland.

 Alexander Calder: From the Stony River to the Sky, Hauser & Wirth Somerset